annie-schofield/GOCE-project/README.md

     1.  **3D Trajectory**: A 3D plot of the GOCE orbit around the Earth.
     2.  **Ground Track**: A 2D plot of the satellite's ground track for the first 3 hours, easily changeable.
     3.  **Mass vs. Time**: A plot showing the satellite's mass decreasing over the simulation period, overlaid with the original raw data points from the mass file to validate the interpolation.
+    4.  **Actual data**: Plots the actual GOCE trajectory data and calculates residuals for side by side comparison.

 ## Things Used